TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   The Week in Movie Trailers: Harrison Ford in ‘The Call of the Wild,’ Another Look at ‘Cats’ and More Read More
     *   The Week in Movie News: ‘Star Trek 4’ Beams Up a New Director, Nicolas Cage to Play Nicolas Cage and More Read More
-    *   Next 3 Best Actress Awards Contenders: 'Seberg,' 'Bombshell,' 'Little Women' Read More
+    *   Next 3 Major Family Adventures: 'Jumanji: The Next Level,' 'Cats,' 'Spies in Disguise' Read More

     Explore Content
     *   Movie Reviews